 \subsection{Marginal single anomaly}

-The first case study is about the marginal single anomaly, an example of which is shown in Figure~\ref{fig:casestudy_anomalies}~(a), where the anomaly is located at the leftmost and the normal points are distributed at the right side.
-Marginal single anomalies may be the most common ones in practice, which happens when there is some noise in normal data drawn from continuous and bounded support.
+The first case study is about the marginal single anomaly, an example of which is shown in Figure~\ref{fig:casestudy_marginal_single_anomaly}, where the anomaly is located at the leftmost, and the normal points are distributed on the right side.
+For the right-most anomaly with normal points on the left, we can have a similar conclusion.
+Marginal single anomalies may be the most common ones in practice, which happens when there is some abrupt change in normal data drawn from continuous and bounded support.
 Note that although this model looks simple, it is the basic building block of more complex models.

 For the marginal single anomaly, we have the following theorem for iForest. \begin{theorem} Suppose that $x_{2} - x_{1} > U \cdot \kappa$.
 For any dataset $D$ with $x_{2:n}$ verifying $\kappa$-dense, it holds that $\bar{h}(x_{1}; x_{1: n}) < \bar{h}(x_{j}; x_{1: n})$ for all $j > 1$. \end{theorem} Theorem~\ref{theorem:marginal_single_anomaly} shows that the expected depth of the marginal single anomaly is the smallest among all the data points when \( x_{2} - x_{1} > U \cdot \kappa \).
 Hence, the marginal single anomaly is the most likely to be the anomaly output by iForest.
-For the rightmost marginal single anomaly Theorem~\ref{theorem:marginal_single_anomaly} holds similarly.
+For the rightmost marginal single anomaly, Theorem~\ref{theorem:marginal_single_anomaly} holds similarly.
 Theorem~\ref{theorem:marginal_single_anomaly} shows the sufficiency of $x_{2} - x_{1} > U \cdot \kappa$.
 The following theorem shows the necessity.

 \begin{theorem} Suppose that $U < x_{2} - x_{1} \leq U \cdot \kappa$, and $x_{2:n}$ verifies $\kappa$-dense.
 For any $n > 4$, there exists an assignment to $x_{1}, \dots, x_{n}$ such that $\bar{h}(x_{1}; x_{1: n}) \geq \bar{h}(x_{j_{0}}; x_{1: n})$ holds for some $j_{0} > 1$. \end{theorem} Theorem~\ref{theorem:marginal_single_anomaly_necessity} shows that if $x_{2} - x_{1} > U \cdot \kappa$ is violated, even though $x_{2} - x_{1}$ is the largest distance between two consecutive points, it remains possible for $x_{1}$ not to be the shallowest point, or in other words, iForest may fail to detect the marginal single anomaly.